Aya-ZIbra/MyYogini/README.md

 # MyYogini

 An Edge Application which will evaluate the yoga poses of the individuals in real-time and provide them continuous feedback using AI at the edge.
 This application is based on multi-person 2D pose estimation algorithm.
+Thanks to the optimizations done using the OpenVINO toolkit, **MyYogini** app is designed to be responsive enough to give real-time feedback to the user about the correctness of their pose.
 The task is to predict a pose: body skeleton, which consists of keypoints and connections between them, for every person in an input video.
 The pose may contain up to 18 keypoints: *ears, eyes, nose, neck, shoulders, elbows, wrists, hips, knees*, and *ankles*.
 Some of potential use cases of the algorithm are action recognition and behavior understanding.
 Following pre-trained model is used in the application:

 * `human-pose-estimation-0001`, which is a human pose estimation network, that produces two feature vectors.
 The algorithm uses these feature vectors to predict human poses.